Visit New York in 5 days

 READ MORE ABOUT THE DIFFERENT EXPERIENCES AVAILABLE BY CLICKING HERE

-If you can, I suggest you go to the ESB late in the day, just before dark, and stay there until the city lights start to come on one by one.
+If you can, I suggest going to the ESB late in the day, just before dark, and staying there until the city lights start to come on one by one ✨

 You can do it before your visit or on site, from Apple Store or Google Play, if you have internet on your phone.

-On your way to the ESB, swing by the Flatiron Buiding.
+On your way to the ESB, swing by the Flatiron Building.
 This building nicknamed the "iron" is another symbol of NY that’s not to be missed!
-Located at the intersection of 5th Avenue and Broadway Street, it can't be visited, but you can still take lots of pictures of this building that you have probably seen in a lot of movies.
+Located at the intersection of 5th Avenue and Broadway Street, it can't be visited, but you can still take lots of pictures of this building that you have probably seen in a lot of movies 😄

-The One World Trade Center (541 metres high and 108 floors) is the tallest tower in New York since 2013.
+Since 2013, the One World Trade Center (541 metres high and 108 floors) is the tallest tower in New York City.

 It was built in place of the World Trade Center’s twin towers.